Virginia Tech® home

 Yes, And: Lessons from the Second City--How Improvisation Reverses "No, But" Thinking and Improves Creativity and Collaboration (Kelly Leonard and Tom Yorton; Harper Business)

-Thanks to graduate student researchers who take the time to communicate their work, we are able to offer some educational resources:
+Thanks to graduate student researchers who take the time to communicate their work, we are able to offer some STEM educational resources:

 For five activities based on Elin Kelsey and Soyeon Kim's book You Are Stardust, visit this website created by Virginia Tech graduate students Rachel Nunn and Tricia Rushing.
 Book and activities appropriate for kindergarten through third graders.